fazle-rabbi-dev/React-Native/README.md

 * [Expo Router](https://docs.expo.dev/router/introduction/) `For navigating between screen with build in router`

 ### ⏳How Many Does It Takes To Learn?
+After learning HTML, CSS, JavaScript, and React.js, it took me just **9 days** to grasp basic to intermediate topics.

 > [!Note]
 > This React Native note is based on Expo CLI.